sysgears/apollo-universal-starter-kit/README.md

 - [GraphQL] subscription example

   GraphQL subscription is utilized to make counter updating in real-time.
-However you will not be able to see this on [Heroku] demo app, because Heroku allows to have only one listening port per application and it is used for GraphQL API, another port, needed for WebSockets is not available.

 - SQL and arbitrary data sources support